Must-See Spots for Sports Fans

 Durham County Memorial Stadium | 750 Stadium Dr.

 Durham County's flagship sports facility hosts championship-level events throughout the year, as well as Shaw University soccer games and Carolina Flyers Ultimate Frisbee games in the summer.

 Topgolf will open a three-story indoor facility with 102 hitting bays in the heart of Research Triangle Park.
 The simulated golf experience will feature food, beverages, and air-conditioning.

 Whatever the weather, there’s plenty of ways to play and root for the home teams.
-There’s no doubt that your time in Durham will be a home run!
+And, even if you're not up for attending a game or playing a sport, you can feel the energy of fandom at any of Durham's best sports bars, as outlined in our blog post.
+Either way, there’s no doubt that your time in Durham will be a home run.